bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Sjors Provoost: 00:07:48

 And there's a nice way to do that.
-This is called [OP return](https://en.bitcoin.it/wiki/OP_RETURN), which we discussed in a previous episode.
+This is called [`OP_RETURN`](https://en.bitcoin.it/wiki/OP_RETURN), which we discussed in a previous episode.
 It basically tells the node everything after this, you can ignore.
 You don't have to put this in your [UTXO set](https://learnmeabitcoin.com/technical/transaction/utxo/), which we talked about last episode, takes up RAM.
-So you write OP return in the destination of your payment, and then it's followed by the hash.
+So you write `OP_RETURN` in the destination of your payment, and then it's followed by the hash.
 And then some other software will have to interpret that.
 But it's still a bit inefficient, right?
 And that's why we're talking about this Merkle tree.